 c.
 At least seven days before any Annual General Meeting or Special General Meeting, the Secretary shall notify all Members (except those who are absent from these Islands) by either E-mail, Facsimile, or Postcard posted to each Member and a notice posted on the Notice Board.
 Such notices shall contain date, time and location of meeting.

 Special or Emergency General Meetings may be called by the Commodore on the direction of the Executive Committee or on the request, in writing, of at least seven Members in good standing.
 Such meetings shall be held after a notice clearly stating the business for discussion has been posted on the Club Notice Board for a period of at least seven days.

 8. AMENDMENTS TO THE RULES

 No rule shall be made, altered, amended or rescinded at any General Meeting, unless notice thereof shall have been posted on the Notice Board of the Club at least fourteen days prior to such meeting.
-Any amendment must be proposed and seconded by two Members in good standing.
+Any amendment must be proposed and seconded by the Members in good standing.

 The Membership of the Club shall be limited to Three Hundred (300) exclusive of